What Is Preventive Care?

 1. Extends Life Expectancy

-Preventive care has been known to increase life expectancy significantly, especially for people age 30 to 49.
-Tests and screenings can often catch diseases before they become a major health problem, thus allowing patients to begin treatment or make changes to their lifestyle while the illness is still in its early stages or before it even starts.
+Preventive care has been known to increase life expectancy significantly, especially for people aged 30 to 49.
+Tests and screenings can often catch diseases before they become a major health concern, thus allowing patients to begin treatment or make changes to their lifestyle while the illness is still in its early stages or before it even starts.

 This means preventive care helps you maintain your health.